adobe/htl-tck/README.md

 the URL at which the output of the `operators.html` script is expected to be found is `<severURL>/sightlytck/exprlang/operators.html`.

 ### Running the TCK
-The Sightly TCK can be run standalone or as a Maven artifact.
+The HTL TCK can be run standalone or as a Maven artifact.
 Both modes assume that you have a server running where you have deployed the testing scripts.

 #### Run the TCK as part of the `integration-test` Maven build phase
 Add the TCK as a `test` dependency to your `pom.xml` file: